hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/campaign/_examples/_examle_prepare_campains.md

 ## <algorithm>

-The code demonstrates how to interact with the `process_campaign_category`, `process_campaign`, and `process_all_campaigns` functions from the `prepare_campaigns` module.
+The code demonStartes how to interact with the `process_campaign_category`, `process_campaign`, and `process_all_campaigns` functions from the `prepare_campaigns` module.
 It shows basic usage examples.
 Data flow is primarily within the example calls, then to external functions in the `prepare_campaigns` module.

 **Step 1:** Imports necessary modules/functions.